-When someone in your family passes, there are so many things to think about – the services, the burial, the legal issues, and it goes on and on.
-Now that we have implants and artificial parts there are more questions.
+When someone in your family passes, there are many issues to address – the services, the burial, the legal issues, and it goes on and on.
+Now that we have implants and artificial parts, there are more questions.
 What are you supposed to do?
 Can these man-made parts be cremated?
-Can the parts be re-used or recycled?
-Well it depends!
+Can the parts be reused or recycled?
+Well, it depends!

 Metal Implants

-Some implants made of metal are being recycled.
-In fact, companies like OrthoMetals collect items such as titanium hips, and cobalt-chrome knees and melt them down into ingots to sell.
-Many products, even cars and planes, use the resulting metal.
-Other companies such as Implant Recycling sell the materials to the medical industry.
+Some implants made of metal are recycled.
+Companies like OrthoMetals collect items such as titanium hips and cobalt-chrome knees and melt them down into ingots to sell.
+Many products, even cars, and planes, use the resulting metal.
+Other companies, such as Implant Recycling , a San Diego based firm, sell the materials to the medical industry.

 We often throw away or bury implants that are not recycled.
-And, in Europe and the United States, there are laws against reusing implanted medical devices and prosthetics.
-However, organizations prepare them for reuse in developing countries.
-Standing With Hope is one of the organizations that ships prosthetics to Ghana, where the refitted devices go to the people who need them.
+And in Europe and the United States, there are laws against re-using implanted medical devices and prosthetics.
+However, organizations prepare them for re-use in developing countries.
+Standing With Hope is one organization that ships prosthetics to Ghana, where the refitted devices go to the people who need them.

 Funerals Your Way